irace/irace.github.com/_posts/2016-01-09-navigation-coordinators.md

 }
 {% endhighlight %}

-Here’s the problem; while this works great so long as the user keeps moving *forward* through our onboarding flow, what would happen if they tapped the navigation controller’s back button?
+Here’s the problem: while this works great so long as the user keeps moving *forward* through our onboarding flow, what would happen if they tapped the navigation controller’s back button?
 The `AvatarSelectionCoordinator` would still be retained by the `childCoordinators` array, and *another* `avatarSelectionCoordinator` would end up being added to the same array if the user was to submit the username and password form again.
 Not good.

 One solution would be to have `AccountCreationCoordinator` monitor the navigation controller’s view controller stack, and ensure that a coordinator is cleaned up if its root view controller is no longer included.
 This would involve: